Rejuve/bayesnet/README.md

 ## The Anomaly Detection function

 To detect anomalies use detect_anomalies, a routine which will detect an anomaly in any or all of four ways: autoregression for cycle based anomaly detection, interquartile algorithms for traditional anomaly detection, hard threshold, and percentile based threshold for rule based anomaly.
 The user may indicate more than one, and also that an anomaly must be considered an anomaly by any of the algoritms listed or by all the algorithms listed to be output as an anomaly.
 The user can adjust the parameters based on the data, for example hourly readings may require a step size of 24 for autoregression cycles every 24 hours, and 7 steps may be required for a weeks worth of hourly data.
 The c parameter tells how far outside the sample we may want to define an anomaly.
 The routines output a high and low which are the percentiles it is set to find in an individual's data, or the individual's normal range as defined by the interquartile algorithms.
 These values are returned for explanations.
 The bayes net is set to have an anomaly only if there exist an anomaly in the n most recent readings.
-To do simple rule based threshold, set "ThresholdAD" as a detector in detect_anomalies , and to do either a threshold or a percent over a baseline, use both "ThresholdAD" and "QuantileAD", with hard threshold entered through 'high' and 'low', and percentile thresholds entered through 'high_percent' and 'low_percent', settin "is_all" to False (the default) so as to ensure that an anomaly in either algorithm would be flagged as an anomaly.
-This combination is useful to medicine, for example, oxygen SPO3 should be above 90, or in the case of a chronic condition, 3% above baseline.
-All these parameters are set in the protofile.
-See the ADTK documentation for more information on the parameters.

 	anomaly = bayesianNetwork.anomalies.add()
 	anomaly.varName = "heart_rate_anomaly"
+	anomaly.n_steps = 14
+	anomaly.step_size = 24
+	anomaly.c = 12.0
+	anomaly.n = 72
+	anomaly.is_all = True
+	detectors = anomaly.detectors.add()
+	detectors.name = "AutoregressionAD"
+	detectors = anomaly.detectors.add()
+	detectors.name = "InterQuartileRangeAD"

+ To do simple rule based threshold, set "ThresholdAD" as a detector in detect_anomalies:

 	anomaly = bayesianNetwork.anomalies.add()
 	anomaly.varName = "hotspot_anomaly"
 	anomaly.low = -1
 	anomaly.high = 0.00007 # percent new daily cases
+	anomaly.n = 72
+	detectors = anomaly.detectors.add()
+	detectors.name = "ThresholdAD"

+To do either a threshold or a percent over a baseline, use both "ThresholdAD" and "QuantileAD", with hard threshold entered through 'high' and 'low', and percentile thresholds entered through 'high_percent' and 'low_percent', setting "is_all" to False (the default) so as to ensure that an anomaly in either algorithm would be flagged as an anomaly.
+This combination is useful to medicine, for example, oxygen SPO3 should be above 90, or in the case of a chronic condition, 3% above baseline.
+All these parameters are set in the protofile.
+See the ADTK documentation for more information on the parameters.

 	anomaly = bayesianNetwork.anomalies.add()
 	anomaly.varName = "oxygen_anomaly"
 	anomaly.high = 200
 	anomaly.low =93
 	anomaly.high_percent = 0.99
-	anomaly.low_percent = 0.01
+	anomaly.low_percent = 0.10
+	anomaly.n = 72
+	anomaly.is_all = True
+	detectors = anomaly.detectors.add()
+	detectors.name = "QuantileAD"
+	detectors = anomaly.detectors.add()
+	detectors.name = "ThresholdAD"
+	anomaly = bayesianNetwork.anomalies.add()
+	anomaly.varName = "heart_rate_anomaly"